GabrielMoreau/project-meta/README.md

 # SoftWare / ProjectMeta - Meta project for Open Data management

+Note: The master Git repository in on the [GRICAD Gitlab](https://gricad-gitlab.univ-grenoble-alpes.fr/legi/soft/trokata/project-meta).
+Other Git repository are mirror or fork.

 ## Aim

 Project-Meta is a software to help you to manage your open data, using the protocol OPeNDAP (DAP).